 Welcome to our latest NFTS story, a series of blogs featuring our alumni talking about where they were before they came to the School and where they are now (follow the series by using the #NFTSStories hashtag across Twitter and Instagram).
 Marie Medevielle graduated from the Script Development Diploma in 2018 and has since set up her own script editing company, Lemon Cake.

 What were you doing before applying to the NFTS?
-I was working as a creative producer in advertising in Amsterdam.
-I got to meet tons of inspiring minds over there, which was fantastic, but started missing the creative side of things.
-To compensate this frustration, I joined a writers’ workshop in the evenings.
-I’ve always been a very avid reader but never really tried my chance with a pen up until that point.
-But I became so invested in the workshop that I started considering quitting my job to pursue studies in Creative Writing in London, a city I’d long been wanting to move to.
-I met a British screenwriting teacher in the workshop, and he noticed both my love for cinema and for editing other people’s stories.
-He told me about the Script Development Diploma at the NFTS, which sounded to me like a perfect match, although I had no idea such a thing as ‘script development’ existed.
+I was working as a creative writer in advertising in Amsterdam.
+I got to meet tons of inspiring minds over there, which was fantastic, but I also started feeling the need to develop my own writing in longer storytelling forms, outside its application for brand storytelling only.
+So I joined a writers’ workshop in the evenings, to meet like-minded peers and to really explore the depths of fiction and storytelling.
+I became so invested in the workshop, that I started considering pursuing studies in creative writing in London - a city I’d long been wanting to move to.
+In parallel, I met a British screenwriter who was part of the workshop in Amsterdam, who noticed my love of writing, for cinema and for editing other people’s stories.
+He told me about the Script Development Diploma at the NFTS, which sounded to me like a perfect match in combination with the other creative writing MA courses I was also considering and got accepted to.

 What are you doing now?
 After following the Script Development course at the NFTS, I decided to take time for myself and go explore the industry in LA.
 Having a few contacts over there I knew I could use this time researching and understanding the industry, and use the insights I would get to develop my final project with the NFTS - thanks to the many festivals, industry meetings, conferences, seminars, but also thanks to the huge amount of resources available at the Writers Guild Fondation library.
 Following these months of research, and inspired by my experience in LA, I created my own company in France, Lemon Cake, to work as an independent script editor.
 It clearly isn’t easy thing building a name in this oversaturated industry; but I love what I do and wouldn’t trade it for anything else.
 I got asked to join the panel of a screenplay awards in LA.
 I feel very, very lucky to have the chance to meet so many young and talented writers each day.